Healthplan Spain

 Unlike the Local police which are connected to the town halls, the national police are managed by the Directorate General of Police and Civil Guard.
 This means that they are under the authority of the State Department of Security in the Ministry of the Interior.

 The type of crimes they deal with includes sexual assaults, muggings, violent crime and drug offences as well as organised crime, border control and terrorism.
-They maintain and/or restore public order and security.
-This means they are often used when larger demonstrations take place.
+They maintain and/or restore public order and security, which means they are often deployed during large demonstrations, football matches and high‑risk events.

 Three of the country’s autonomous communities have their own police forces that are overseen by their regional governments.
-These are the Basque Country (Ertzaintza), Catalonia (Mossos d'Esquadra) and Navarre (Policía Foral).
+These are the Basque Country (Ertzaintza), Catalonia (Mossos d'Esquadra) and Navarre (Policía Foral), which take on many of the functions of Policía Nacional and Guardia Civil within their territories.

 If you need to report a more serious crime such as robbery or violent crime call 091.
-You can also visit the Policía Nacional or follow them on Twitter.
+You can also visit the Policía Nacional or follow them on X.

 Spain’s Civil Guard or Guardia Civil is the country’s oldest law enforcement agency which comes under the Directorate General of Police and Civil Guard and the authority of the State Department of Security in the Ministry of the Interior.